What You Need to Know About Using Social Media for Top Job Leads

 A Practical Check-Up for Finding Jobs

-For high-level jobs, a public job opening is actually a sign that things have gone wrong.
+For high-level jobs, a public job opening is a sign that things have gone wrong.
 It means the company couldn't find someone through their trusted network and now has to waste months interviewing many people and paying headhunters.
 If you wait until the job is posted officially, you've already lost.
 Getting stuck in the normal application process costs you more than just salary; it slows down your career growth and takes away your power to ask for the best pay.

 Getting Past the People Who Block Applications